 User Roles and Permissions

 A user is anyone who has access to the platform, from a student who is taking courses, to an Admin who is managing the LMS.
 There are five primary user roles in your Learning Management System (LMS): Super Admin, Admins, Group Admins, Instructors, and Students.
-Each role has its own set of permissions and privileges in the platform, including a dashboard tailored to its role.
-As such, although each user is directed to the Dashboard upon login, a Student will see a dashboard where they can take the courses they are enrolled in, download certificates they have earned, and view orders for purchasing they may have made, whereas an Admin or Group Admin sees the Administrator Dashboard that holds all the tools and resources to configure everything in the LMS.
-An Instructor will also have their own dashboard as well as a calendar of events.
+Each role has its own set of permissions and privileges in the platform, as well as a Dashboard tailored to a role's functionality; a Student will see a Dashboard where they can access the courses they are enrolled in, download Certificates they have earned, and view Orders they have purchased.
+Admin and Group Admins will see the Administrator Dashboard, which holds all the tools and resources needed to configure and modify their LMS platform.
+Instructors will also have their specific dashboard, as well access to a calendar of events.

 Be sure to review our Introduction to Users article for a quick video overview of users.